 What was Ohio like during the Ice Age?
 Who or what lived here?
 What did the glaciers leave behind?
 How do glaciers move?
 Did a glacier cover my backyard?
 Learn the answers to these questions and more on Ohio Rocks!
 Ice Age.

 Distant cliffs and green forests provide contrast to the rushing river and cracking canyon walls of Hach Otis State Preserve.

 Stalactites and Stalagmites abound dripping mineral rich water through out the dark caves at Ohio Caverns.

 Take your class on a tour of Ohio's geology.
 Learn how Ohio's geology formed and why it is unique.

-Ocean water crashes against the rocky shore as primative daisies cling to the moss-covered cliffs above.
+Lake Erie crashes against the rocky shore as primitive daisies cling to the moss-covered cliffs above.